AdobeDocs/analytics-platform.en/help/analysis-workspace/visualizations/journey-canvas/configure-journey-canvas.md

 You can set a time constraint between nodes.
 When a time constraint is in place, if a user follows the defined journey but takes longer than the allotted time period to move between the nodes, they are considered to have fallen out of the journey.

-The option to add a time constraint is available when selecting the following objects on the canvas:
+The option to add a time constraint is available for the following objects on the canvas:

 * The line between nodes